mozzarellaV8/agora-marketplace/readme.md

 		"What if Agora never shut down?
 What would the trend be?"

 We know Agora began operations sometime in 2013, and picked up steam in 2014 after the downfall of Silk Road 2 - many buyers and vendors migrated over to Agora to continue business.

+Til I finish up with Poisson - just gonna violate some critical assumptions of linear regression:

 ``` r
 pv <- read.csv("data/counts/crawl-distribution.csv")